Guruzeta/guruzeta.github.io/_pages/cv.md

 **Teaching Assistant**, University of California San Diego, Department of Physics (2022–Present)

-- Supported **undergraduate** and **graduate** courses comprising of
+- Supported **undergraduate** and **graduate** courses comprising

   - Emergent States of Matter (Twice) (Graduate course given by Prof. Nigel Goldenfeld)
-  - Phys 1 and 2 series (Undergraduate courses on college level physics covering topics ranging from Mechanics, Electromagnetism to hands-on labs on Waves and Oscillations).
+  - Phys 1 and 2 series (Undergraduate courses on college-level physics covering topics ranging from Mechanics, Electromagnetism to hands-on labs on Waves and Oscillations).

-  This involved leading weekly discussion sections to reinforce lecture material and guide students through advanced problem sets, holding office hours and helping faculty with grading/logistical tasks.
+  This involved leading weekly discussion sections to reinforce lecture material and guide students through advanced problem sets, holding office hours and assisting faculty with grading/logistical tasks.

 **Teaching Assistant**, Indian Institute of Technology Bombay